modhtanmay/Movie-Manager/README.md

 # Movie-Manager
 Movie Manager uses MySql Connection.
 There are various operations present such as Add Movie,Delete Movie,Update Movie,Get Movie Detail.
+This is just Backend Structure of future Movie-Manager Web Application.

 # Setup Required
 1. JDK (any latest versions)